Was this page helpful?

 To help the ScyllaDB support team assess your problem, it is best to pipe the results to a file which you can attach with ScyllaDB Doctor vitals and ScyllaDB logs.

-Check the Send files to ScyllaDB supportgauge-load
+Send files to ScyllaDB supportgauge-load

 .
 If the load is close to 100%, the bottleneck is ScyllaDB CPU.